john-science/HCSS/crawl-ref/docs/crawl_manual.rst

 (who feel they belong to their level).

 If you ascend an up staircase on level one, you will leave the dungeon forever;
-if you are carrying the magical Orb of Zot, you win the game by doing this.
+if you are carrying the magical Heart of Zot, you win the game by doing this.
 Otherwise, the game ends, and you lose.

 Besides the dungeon you start in, Crawl's dungeon has many branches.
 All of them